opendatahub-io/caikit-tgis-serving/demo/kserve/Kserve.md

 }
 ~~~

-This is a streaming test call:
+- You can run the following grpcurl command for streams of token:
 ~~~
-echo
-echo "Testing streams of token" echo

 grpcurl -insecure -d '{"text": "At what temperature does liquid Nitrogen boil?"}' -H "mm-model-id: flan-t5-small-caikit" ${KSVC_HOSTNAME}:443 caikit.runtime.Nlp.NlpService/ServerStreamingTextGenerationTaskPredict
 ~~~